 But students sometimes have obstacles to overcome.
 They come with situations that have occurred prior to them ever stepping foot in the doors of a school as a kindergarten student.
 Even with these issues, we take them—hopefully willingly.

 Even if we are open to teaching all different types of students, our openness doesn’t make it any less challenging.
 Students are so diverse and have such different needs that it is extremely hard to meet them all and help them to grow.
 Through some research over the past twenty to thirty years, there is now some language to how teachers can frame some of these needs.

 What Is an ACE Score?

 The acronym stands for Adverse Childhood Experiences.
-It is a tool for researchers to gauge the amount and the degree of trauma that students have experienced in their lives.
+The ACE questionnaire a tool for researchers to gauge the amount and the degree of trauma that students have experienced in their lives.
 Here is a great primer from NPR, with a survey included so you can find your own ACE score.
-Researchers have used it to quantify the amount of emotional obstacles a student has accumulated over time, and have taken this information to both react to and prevent these adverse experiences from happening.
+Researchers have used it to quantify the amount of adverse childhood experiences a student has accumulated over time, and have taken this information to both react to and prevent these adverse experiences from happening.

 I wouldn’t recommend finding an ACE score for all the students in your class, or even worrying too much about the score itself on an individual student level.
 What is important for you to focus on is the outcomes in life of people with high scores—and then to realize how our classrooms can adjust to help students accordingly.

 The Impact in Adulthood